‘THE SEA DEVILS’

 Jon Pertwee is great as the Doctor.
 He gets to be the dashing hero, even when he and Jo get into trouble.
 I liked the Doctor and the Master’s sword fight and the Doctor using his sonic screwdriver.

-I liked the moment when Jon’s Doctor gets un-handcuffed and re-handcuffed and says ‘how kind of you’ and then ‘how unkind of you’.
-I also like it when he ‘reverses the polarity of the neutron flow’.
+I liked the moment when Jon’s Doctor gets un-handcuffed and re-handcuffed as he says “How very kind of you!” before he says “How very unkind of you!”
+I also liked it when he ‘reverses the polarity of the neutron flow’.

 Katy Manning is wonderful as Jo Grant.
 Jo joins the Doctor and gets to do so much such as riding a motorcycle and helping the Doctor to escape prison.
 Jo’s escapology skills are put to good use in this.

 Jo also shows her compassionate and caring side.
 I liked it when Jo protests to the politician Walker about starting a nuclear air strike on the Sea Devils, especially when the Doctor’s in the middle of it.

 Roger Delgado as the Master is captivating and thrilling to watch with his maniacal and manipulative evil schemes.
 He uses Trenchard for his plans and he gets to use his hypnotic skills on some people.

 The Master seems to know a lot about the Sea Devils as he wants to provoke a war between them and the humans.
 It gets tense when the Master gets to win the Sea Devils at some point in the story.

 The guest cast includes Edwin Richfield as Captain Hart; Clive Morton as Colonel Trenchard; Martin Boddey as Walker; Jane Murphy as Blythe; Donald Sumpter as Ridgeway and David Griffin (from ‘Keeping Up Appearances’) as Mitchell.